CFRW: Return to sports

 CFRW returned to an all-sports format as Sports Radio 1290 on September 27, 2010.
 Much of its programming at the outset was provided by ESPN Radio, though it also carried the syndicated Jim Rome Show.
 However, since the station's relaunch, the station has progressively added original programming, including shows that originated from other Canadian sports radio stations, such as the Illegal Curve Hockey Show and Hustler & Lawless.

 Three months later, CTVglobemedia relaunched the oldies/classic hits format on co-owned CHIQ-FM.
 CTVglobemedia was merged into Bell Media in 2011, which put CFRW under Bell Media ownership.

 On July 21, 2011, the Winnipeg Free Press reported that Bell Media had reached a deal for broadcast rights with the Winnipeg Jets for both television and radio coverage of the NHL team.
 TSN became its television broadcaster and CFRW became the official flagship radio station of the Jets.
 Since 2015, CFRW had also been the radio and online broadcaster for the Manitoba Moose, the Jets' American Hockey League affiliate.

 On October 5, 2011, CFRW was re-branded as part of the TSN Radio network, becoming TSN Radio 1290.

-Switch to comedy
+Switch to comedy, shutoff

 On October 5, 2020, the Jets announced that they would move to CJOB and CJKR-FM.
 On February 9, 2021, Bell Media ended the TSN Radio formats at CFRW and sister stations CKOC in Hamilton, and CKST in Vancouver.
 After stunting with music for three days, the station flipped to Bell Media's "Funny" comedy format on February 12, 2021.

 On March 4, 2021, the station announced a return of sports content by assuming rights to the Winnipeg Ice of the Western Hockey League beginning with the 2021 season, rescinding a five-year deal with CJOB.

+On June 14, 2023, two days before the Ice announced their relocation to the United States as the Wenatchee Wild and as part of a mass corporate restructuring at Bell Media, the company shut down 6 of their AM radio stations nationwide, including CFRW.
+The station ended regular programming at 10a.m. that day, replaced with a looped message about the impending shutdown, which lasted until the completion of the signoff.

+Sale to Akash Broadcasting

+On January 24, 2025, regulatory filings revealed that Akash Broadcasting, owner of multilingual stations CKER-FM Edmonton and CJCN-FM Surrey, was seeking to acquire the station's assets from Bell Media.

+On October 16, 2025, The CRTC approved the sale of CFRW to Akash Broadcasting.